 In summary, the AI landscape is changing for HLT.
 There are more off-the-shelf capabilities, as well as adversaries and peers who can use them.
 There are widely available machine-learning toolkits.
 In addition, government adoption of these capabilities requires support to adapt to mission scenarios and operational data relevant to important missions.
 AI developers should design large sponsored data collections, especially in emerging multimodal and multichannel areas.
 We should also adapt latest algorithms to mission needs.
 We must also develop robust AI solutions, especially in the face of adversarial threats.

-Use AI to discover obfuscated misinformation based on complex sociocultural networks, and recommend actions to disrupt these activities
+and recommend actions to disrupt these activities

 Figure 4.16.
 Sociocultural Network Attack Discovery and Response (SouNDeR).